BorowskiKamil/SSPLibrary/README.md

-# SSPLibrary (which is Sorting, Searching, Paging Library)
+# SSPLibrary (stands for Sorting, Searching, Paging Library)

 This project contains a library which provide a set of methods to sort, filter and add paging to API's results.